craigpoma/DeveloperDesktop/README.md

 ## Usage
 Make sure to update the variables.tf file with the proper Subnet, Security groups, etc for your AWS account.
+Update the references to ./private/CraigPomaUMUC.pem to be your path to your PEM file in the deploy.tf.json file.
 To deploy the node -
 ```
 terraform apply -var "secret_key=YOUR_KEY_VALUE" -var "access_key=YOUR_KEY_VALUE"